 (MT SPOKANE) 2019-20

-Can you accurately predict the amount of snow that we will have in the mountains around Mt Spokane this year?
+Can you accurately predict the amount of snow that we will have in the mountains around Mt Spokane State Park this year?
 How about the snow/water equivalent?
 Send SnowSchool your prediction and you could win the challenge.
 The closest prediction wins the prize!!
 Winners will be announced in the spring.

 Send your snow depth and snow/water equivalent prediction to:

 Specifically, SnowSchool wants to know your prediction for the greatest snow depth measurement and the greatest snow/water equivalent measurement during the course of the entire winter.
 One prediction (snow and water) per person please (this should be two numbers both in inches).

 Example: Prediction for Bill Smith- 50 inch snow depth, 14.1 inch snow/water equivalent

 Once you make your prediction your name will be added to this page below and you will be able to track and compare your prediction to the live snowpack graph as it grows (or melts) each week of the winter!